Mike Alexander (businessman): Career

-British Gas

 He joined British Gas (BG) in 1991.
 From 1993 to 1996 he was managing director of Public Gas Supply.
 The Public Gas Supply division was merged with the Business Gas division.
 From 1996 to December 2001 he was managing director of British Gas.
 On 17 February 1997, Centrica was formed, with BG Group (former British Gas exploration).
 On 1 January 2002 Mark Clare took over as managing director of British Gas Residential Energy.

-From became Chief Operating Officer of Centrica on 1 January 2002, leaving at the end of February 2002.
+From became chief operating officer of Centrica on 1 January 2002, leaving at the end of February 2002.

-British Energy

 On 1 March 2003 he became the chief executive of British Energy.
 On 22 March 2005 he was removed as chief executive of British Energy, when aged 56.
 British Energy was the largest producer of electricity in the UK.

-ATOC

-From 2008 to 2009 he was the Chairman of the Association of Train Operating Companies (ATOC, now the Rail Delivery Group).
+From 2008 to 2009 he was the chairman of the Association of Train Operating Companies (ATOC, now the Rail Delivery Group).